 Squeeze the sides of the zipper stop to get them back to their original position.
 Try the zipper again to make sure you have not squeezed the zipper stop too much.

-You can find replacement zipper stops at sewing supply stores.
+You can find replacement zipper stops at sewing supply stores or online retailers.